liatrio/terraform-provider-harbor/docs/resources/robot_account.md

 Changing this forces a new resource to be created.
 * `disabled` - (Optional) If `true` this robot account is disabled and can not be used.
 Defaults to `false`
+* `expires_at` - (Optional) Denotes the date and time at which the robot account's authentication token will expire.
+Set with an RFC3339 UTC formatted string.
+If `expires_at` isn't set, the authentication token will never expire.

 ## Attribute Reference